Postgraduate Certificate in Development Management

 Made up of

-The postgraduate certificate course is part of our development management programme, which also offers a Postgraduate Certificate in Conflict and Development (C67), Postgraduate Certificate in Human Rights and Development Management (C96), Postgraduate Diploma in Development Management (D37), and MSc in Development Management (F11).
-This 60-credit qualification course is available as recognition of postgraduate study.
-It will provide a foundation in development and development management for those who with to continue to the diploma and MSc.
+The certificate is part of our development management programme, which also offers a Postgraduate Certificate in Conflict and Development (C67), Postgraduate Certificate in Human Rights and Development Management (C96), Postgraduate Diploma in Development Management (D37), and MSc in Development Management (F11).

 Planning your studies

 You should normally hold a bachelors degree from a UK university (or equivalent), or have experience in this field.
 If you are a non-graduate we suggest that you ask our Student Registration & Enquiry Service for advice before registering on your first module.

 The certificate is made up of two, 30-credit modules that each requires 12 to 15 study hours per week for six months.
 Because of the demands this study will make on you, we recommend that you study only one module at a time, and that you study Development: context and practice (T877) first, particularly if you are new to this subject.